nexdatas/nxsdesigner/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian Bookworm, Bullseye, Buster or Ubuntu Oracular, Noble, Jammy packages can be found in the HDRI repository.
+Debian Trixie, Bookworm, Bullseye or Ubuntu Plucky, Noble, Jammy packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key